Humoiww/BDCC_NanoRevolution_MOD/README.md

 # NanoRevolution Mod
 This is the mod of a kinky game [BDCC](https://github.com/Alexofp/BDCC)

-If you meet and bug, and have any suggestions.
+If you meet any bug, and have any suggestions.
 Feel free to add a new [issue](https://github.com/Humoiww/BDCC_NanoRevolution_MOD/issues)

 ## How to use
 ### Option 1